SyedHaseeb1/SyedHaseeb1/README.md

 # Hi there, I'm Syed Haseeb 👋

-I'm an Android developer with over 3 years of experience, specializing in AI and general tools development.
-I started as a Java developer and later transitioned to Kotlin, which is now my go-to language for Android app development.
-In addition to Android development, I also have experience in web development, Flutter, and desktop app development for Windows and Linux.
+I'm a Software Engineer/developer specializing in AI and general tools development.
+I started as a Java developer and later transitioned to Asp.Net, C# and many more, with that I am using Kotlin for Android app development.
+In addition to my Software development, I also have experience in React Js, Flutter, and desktop app development for Windows and Linux.

 </div>